olmesm/ohmybuck/content/blog/2022-03-24-08-18-performing-a-dns-migration-with-reduced-risk/index.md

 1. Update the DNS values in the DNS hosting provider to the original values.
 1. [Flush Public Cache](https://developers.google.com/speed/public-dns/cache).
 1. Open the page via VPN in an Opera incognito window.
-1. Ensure there are no **unexpected** SSL issues.
+1. Ensure there are no [unexpected SSL issues](https://www.netlify.com/blog/2021/04/06/migrating-dns-for-a-production-site-we-made-you-a-site-migration-checklist/).
 1. Test the routes and APIs previously noted.
 Run any Hoppscotch collections, e2e test suites, or a smoke tests.
 1. [Flush Public Cache](https://developers.google.com/speed/public-dns/cache).
 1. Use [dnschecker](https://dnschecker.org/) to check if propogation has finished.
-1. Write out a and send a report with the results, steps followed, errors experienced, and next steps.
+1. Write out and send a report with the results, steps followed, errors experienced, and next steps.

 ## Further Info and Tools